CharlotteEssajee/CharlotteEssajee/README.md

-# Hi there, i'm Charlotte 👋
+## Hi there, i'm Charlotte 👋

 ### Who am I?
+👩 I am a 26 year old from Bergen

 🎓 I work as a Frontend Developer

 💻 I am currently studying at Noroff